-Project No: U-6022 County: Wake WBS No: 47148.1.1 Document: Federal CE F.A.
-No: BGANY-0507(011) Funding: ☐ State ☐ Federal Federal Permit Requ ired?
-Xes ☐ No Permit T Type: USACE
+Project No: U-6026 County. : Wak e WBS No: 47150.1.1 Docum ent: Fede ral CE F.A.
+No: STBG-0512(014) Funding g: 🗌 St ate Federal Federal Permit Requ uired?
+XYes [] No Permit Ty vpe: ?

-Project Description: The North Carolina Department of Transportation (NCDOT) Division 5 intends to improve the existing traffic signal system in the Town of Fuguay-Varina (Wake County) by constructing a Town-wide Closed Loop System.
-The project includes instillation of 24 miles of new fiber cable (overhead and underground), 41 upgraded cabinets, and three new CCTV cameras.
-The project will take place primarily within existing right of way.
-In some locations, the improvements (poles, conduit, pull boxes) may be placed within an existing Public Utility Easement (PUE).
-The PUE is located between the roadway and existing poles/utilities.
-No new right of way or easements are required for this project.
-New signals will not be constructed at previously unsignalized intersections and the existing signals will be retained, where possible.
+Project Description: The North Carolina Department of Transportation (NCDOT) intends to upgrade of the existing traffic signal system in the Town of Knighstdale (Wake County) with new replacement signals (up to 27), installation of fiber optic cable (overhead and underground), upgraded cabinets, and the addition of three new CCTV cameras.
+The system upgrade will take place within existing right of way.
+New signals will not be constructed at previously unsignalized intersections.
 This project will simply modernize the existing system.
 The existing cabinets will also be replaced.
 Whenever possible, the current location and mounting method of the existing cabinet will be maintained.
-Two locations have pole-mounted cabinets, and these will remain polemounted.
+In a few locations, a cabinet mounted to a pole may need to be relocated to a concrete base.
 The majority of the new overhead cables will be placed on existing poles.
-In some locations, underground cable/conduit may be required.
+In a few locations, underground cable/conduit may be required.
 Any underground cable/conduit will be installed with less intrusive horizontal directional drilling.
-In coordination with the project engineers, an area of potential effects (APE) was established for the project as described.
-This APE is estimated to encompass 307.4 acres (slightly more than 124.4 hectares).
+For the purposes of the archaeological screening, the area of potential effects (APE) is defined as existing right-of-way (ROW) along US 64 Business, SR 2233, SR 1007, and SR 2516, within the limits provided with the request for input.
+This APE encompasses an area of approximately 197.2 acres (more than 79.8 hectares).